Rensselaer Polytechnic Institute

 B.Tech Chemical Engineering ’92

 Dr. Nagrath’s research goal is to bring the next generation of engineering tools to patient care, especially in cancer.
-Her major focus of research is to develop advanced MEMS tools for understanding cell trafficking in cancer through isolation, characterization and study of circulating cell in peripheral blood of cancer patients.
+Her major focus of research is to develop advanced MEMS tools for understanding cell trafficking in cancer through isolation, characterization and study of circulating cells in peripheral blood of cancer patients.
 Dr. Nagrath’s research on isolating and studying rare cells from cancer patients.
-She would like to focus her lab’s efforts on designing and developing smart chips using microfluidics and nanotechnology to make impact in medicine and life sciences.
+She would like to focus her lab’s efforts on designing and developing smart chips using microfluidics and nanotechnology to make an impact in medicine and life sciences.
 Her goal is to create cutting edge engineering solutions for clinical medicine with novel translational biomedical research tools.
 She strongly believes in building a team where engineers, biologists and clinicians will come together to solve the complex problems with better approaches.

 Co-Director, Single Cell Analysis Core, Rogel Cancer Center (2018-)

 Associate Professor (2016-)

 Junior Faculty, Harvard Medical School/Massachusetts General Hospital Surgery, (2008-2010)